FAQ ABOUT OUR PINK SUMMITS

-Allow a cross-section of females to share their personal experiences with concussions and their medical care to illustrate the vital need for improvement by the medical community (In video format)
+Allow a cross-section of females to share their personal experiences with concussions and their medical care to illustrate the vital need for improvement by the medical community

-- Develop a summary paper of summit presentations and develop a consensus of what changes in the clinical model could improve education, assessment, diagnosis and treatment for females with concussions or other TBIs
+Develop summary papers of summit presentations and develop a consensus of what changes in the clinical model could improve education, assessment, diagnosis and treatment for females with concussions or other TBIs

-- Establish a collection of sex/gender-based research paper abstracts to be incorporated into an online format to serve as a resource for the medical community
+Establish a collection of sex/gender-based research abstracts to be incorporated into an online format to serve as a resource for the medical community

 WHAT ARE THE DESIRED OUTCOMES OF THESE EVENTS?

 Establish an on-going group of medical professionals who are interested in female concussions and continuing to meet in the future to further this work

 Develop an education training program (online and live) for doctors to become aware “female-friendly” management for concussion